DiegoSepuSoto/lotr-scrapping/README.md

 ## Next steps

-- Dockerfile
-- Unit tests
-- Check for if new characters exist before scraping
+- Check if new character exist before scraping